chughes29/DoD-Federal-Government-Cloud-Computing-Resources/DoD & Fed Cloud Resources.md

-﻿# This is a collection of resources for the Department of Defense (DoD) and Federal Government Cloud Computing.
+﻿# This is a collection of resources for the Department of Defense (DoD) and Federal Government Cloud Computing and DevSecOps.
 This includes policy documents, guides and more.

 **Federal Government**